AvolitesLtd/TitanManual/docs/system-settings/recovering-reinstalling-the-console.md

 ---
 id: recovering-reinstalling-the-console
-title: Recovering & Reinstalling the Console
+title: Recovering and Reinstalling the Console
-sidebar_label: Recovering & Reinstalling the Console
+sidebar_label: Recovering and Reinstalling the Console
 ---

 The console runs on an embedded PC system, and like all computers, there